outdoorsy/wheelbase-wordpress-plugin/README.md

 This is a very lightweight plugin that allows wordpress users to embed the wheelbase checkout app into their site.

+## Installation
+Zip up the `wheelbase-shortcode.php` file and upload it to the plugins directory for the customer.
+Alternatively, they can upload it through the plugins interface in their Wordpress dashboard.

 ## Embedding full shop

 Creates a searchable interface on the page.